-Consumers can use their debit or credit cards with RFID technology, or other payment devices to pay for products and services without having to swipe, enter a personal identification number (PIN), or sign for a transaction.
-POS terminals with a distinctive sign denoting contactless payment, which is similar to the wifi logo but flipped on its side, are used by merchants who accept this purchase method.
+Consumers can use their debit or credit cards with RFID technology or other payment devices to pay for products and services without having to swipe, enter a personal identification number (PIN), or sign for a transaction.
+POS terminals with a distinctive sign denoting contactless payment, similar to the wifi logo but flipped on its side, are used by merchants who accept this purchase method.

 This is how it goes.
 When the customer’s card is near the contactless payment icon on the terminal, the merchant’s system encourages them to pay.
 The information is sent to the bank electronically, utilizing data from the chip on the card.
 The consumer is notified by a buzzer, green light, or checkmark when the system acknowledges the tap.
 The transaction is finalized once the approval is received.